debezium/debezium/debezium-connector-postgres/RDS.md

 ```
 database.dbname=postgres
 database.hostname=<your amazon instance endpoint>
-database.user=<name of master user, by default this is postgres>
+database.user=<name of RDS master user, by default this is postgres>
-database.password=<your master password>
+database.password=<your RDS master password>
 ```

 ## Viewing logs